cnb0/learning-k8s/k8s.resources/CKAD/ckad-kubectl.md

 ```

 ### 5. Observability - 18%
+   - Understand
-- Understand LivenessProbes and ReadinessProbes
+          - LivenessProbes and ReadinessProbes
-- Understand container logging
+          - Container logging
-- Understand how to monitor applications in Kubernetes
+          - How to monitor applications in Kubernetes
-- Understand debugging in Kubernetes
+          - Debugging in Kubernetes

 ```
       Tasks - App Introspection and Debugging